VigneshSP94/cloud-connect/README.md

 #### Front-end:

-*AngularJS 5.*
+*AngularJS 5.
+npm v6.4.1+
+node v10.6.0*

 ### Setup -

 - Clone the Repo to your local server.
 - Use the `summadb` file in the backend directory as database file.
+- Default admin user details in the datbase: username- admin, mail- admin@cc.com, password- 1234567.
-- The database should live in the same folder where the `views.py` file lives.
+- **The database should live in the same folder where the `views.py` file lives.**
+- There are many ways to host a flask application, like using UWSGI, Gunicorn.
+You can choose a method which works for you, this is a step by step article on [How to host a Flask applications using UWSGI](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-14-04)

 Default username and password in the `summadb` (database file) is username: admin@cc.com password: 123456.